 We have all heard the saying “First impressions last the longest”.
-This very true in any customer service environment.
+This is very true in any customer service environment.
 In most cases, you will only get one chance to ensure customer satisfaction.
 It is vitally important that every contact with a customer must be treated as crucial to your organisation’s success.

 When you come into contact with the same customer repeatedly, it becomes possible for a relationship to develop.
 But when it is unlikely that you will deal with a particular customer more than once, it is vital that he is satisfied every time he makes contact with the organisation.
 Therefore no allowances are made for errors.

-WHY IS CUSTOMER SERVICE IMPORTANT?The customer is the only one who brings money into the business!
-Everything else in the business costs money – production, delivery, administration, finance, stores.
+The customer is the only one who brings money into the business!
+Everything else in the business costs money – production, delivery, administration, finance, and stores.
 All this costs money and not one of the employees is bringing his own money into the business.
 Or are you prepared to work for no pay?

 So, where do you think the money comes from?
 From the customers buying your products or making use of your services, of course.
 If nobody buys the products or services that your business offers, where will the money for your salary come from?

-HIERARCHY OF HUMAN NEEDSUnderstanding the the hierarchy of human needs is important to know what your customers want, when they want it and why.
+Understanding the hierarchy of human needs is important to know what your customers want, when they want it and why.
 Customers don’t want to wait for service; they want it as quickly as possible.
 We all know this is not always possible, but if you follow these tips, it should help you with your customer relations:

 The mission statement is the fundamental, unique purpose for the existence of a company that sets your business or organization apart from others of its type and identifies the scope of its operations.
 Aligning your organisation’s mission and vision is critical to delivering the service or product that is expected from your client.

 Communication is the interaction between at least two people, the communicator and the recipient.
 The message is that which the communicator wishes to convey to others by way of communication and can be used by the communicator to attempt to persuade someone to his way of thinking or it can be an idea, thought or feeling that the communicator wishes to share with others.
 This message needs to be communicated in some form, for while the message remains a thought in the communicator’s mind it cannot be received or interpreted by a recipient.

 It is very important that your employees use good telephone etiquette.
 Should the client have an unpleasant experience over the phone, they might not be so optimistic to do business with your company in the future.
 Answering a telephone call must be seen as a very important procedure that should be handled with confidence and professionalism.
 Answer the call immediately

 A very important communication skill is the ability to LISTEN to what other people are saying.
-Show a talker that you want to listen: Look and act interested.
+Show a talker that you want to listen to: Look and act interested.
 Do not read your mail while someone talks.
 Listen to understand rather than to oppose.
 Remove distractions: Don’t doodle, tap, or shuffle papers.
 Will it be quieter if you shut the door?

 Research has shown that it costs five times more to attract a new customer than to keep an existing one.
-We pour thousands of rand into advertising and promotion drives, and then lose the customer a short time later because of poor, uncaring service
+We pour thousands of rand into advertising and promotion drives and then lose the customer a short time later because of poor, uncaring service